stevross-git/MLEnhancedRouter/replit.md

-✓ Added collaborative AI interface with real-time session monitoring and shared context ✓ Integrated shared memory with agent scratchpads and working memory for context persistence ✓ Built collaborative API endpoints for multi-agent query processing and session management
+✓ Added collaborative AI interface with real-time session monitoring and shared context ✓ Integrated shared memory with agent scratchpads and working memory for context persistence ✓ Built collaborative API endpoints for multi-agent query processing and session management ✓ Enhanced collaborative AI with user-selectable AI models for each specialized agent ✓ Added agent configuration interface for model selection and management ✓ Implemented manual agent selection with automatic fallback for optimal collaboration ✓ Created comprehensive agent management with model switching and configuration tracking

 ## System Architecture